MonikaDobreva/PRJ22021/analysis/userStories.md

 ## Sales employee
 As a sales employee, I want to book a flight ticket for my customer that may or may not include booking options, so that my customer is content and gets the ticket he/she desires.

-As a sales employee, I want to change the booking options of a flight ticket, so that the customer has the opportunity to adjust their needs up to a certain amount before departure.
+As a sales employee, I want to change the booking options of a flight ticket, so that the customer has the opportunity to adjust their needs up to a certain amount of time before departure.

 As a sales employee, I want to be able to lookup flights, so that I can get an overview of which flights are available and all the information about them.